samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Slow

 If you hit a creature with this weapon and deal damage to it, you can reduce its Speed by 10 feet until the start of your next turn.
-If the creature is hit more than once by weapons that have this property, the Speed reduction doesn’t exceed 10 feet.
+If the creature is hit more than once by weapons that have this property, the Speed reduction doesn't exceed 10 feet.

 #### Topple